iobroker-community-adapters/ioBroker.telegram/README.md

 To send photo, just send a path to file instead of text: ```sendTo('telegram', 'absolute/path/file.png')```.

-Example how to send screeenshot from webcam to telegram:
+Example how to send screenshot from webcam to telegram:

 ```
 var request = require('request');